 JOSH MARGOLIS Executive Director

-Josh Margolis discovered his passion for drums at the age of five under the guidance of the renowned drummer Kenny Aronoff at the Aronoff's family barn.
+Josh Margolis discovered his passion for drums at the age of five under the guidance of the renowned studio/touring drummer Kenny Aronoff in the family barn.
 Ten years of both drum and piano lessons followed.
 After attending Berklee School of Music, he came to NYC to study percussion with Miles Davis' drummer Mino Cinelu and Kenwood Dennard of Sting's band.
-He has been performing in rock, jazz, and acoustic groups in New York City for the past 25 years as a drummer, singer and multi-instrumentalist.
-He has also worked as a live television producer for Jonas Brothers, Wilson Phillips, and Josh Groban amongst others.
+He has been performing in rock, jazz, and acoustic groups in New York City for the past 25 years as a drummer, guitarist and singer.
+Josh has also worked as a live television producer for the Jonas Brothers, Anna Nalick, and Josh Groban amongst others.
 Josh has worked as a BMI composer for ABC News, Martha Stewart Living Television, and FOX Sports.
 Billboard Magazine, NewSong and the New York Songwriter's Circle have lauded his songwriting skills.
-He currently produces music with composer extraordinaire Peter Fox.
-Josh regularly performs with his band Brooklyn Pearl, the LENNY collective, and Tracy Bonham among others.
+Josh has performed and recorded with Joan Osborne, Tracy Bonham, Tony Trischka, Cy Curnin (The Fixx) and many others.
 He lives in Boerum Hill with his wife Aimee Good and daughter Matilda.

 TRACY BONHAM FINE Artistic Director